ausgerechnet/cwb-cads/frontend/README.md

 * [useQuery](https://tanstack.com/query/latest/docs/framework/react/reference/useQuery): To run queries that merely fetch data.
 * [useMutation](https://tanstack.com/query/v5/docs/framework/react/reference/useMutation): To run mutations, e.g. API calls that change data.
 * [useSuspenseQuery](https://tanstack.com/query/latest/docs/framework/react/reference/useSuspenseQuery): Like `useQuery`, but `data` is guaranteed to be defined.
 You should use this in conjunction with the [route's loader](https://tanstack.com/router/v1/docs/framework/react/guide/data-loading).
+(See the [route example below](#example-route).)

 #### Components